ergon/airlock-helm-charts/charts/microgateway/README.md

 | https://ealenn.github.io/charts | echo-server | 0.3.0 |

 ### Redis
 In case that session handling is enabled on Airlock Microgateway, a Redis service needs to be available.

-The Airlock Microgateway Helm chart has two options:
-* To deploy the dependent Redis service, adapt the Helm chart configuration as shown below: custom-values.yaml
+The following example shows how to deploy a redis service with the Helm chart and reference it in the Microgateway DSL:
   ```
   redis:
     enabled: true